Opioid Epidemic Response: Employer Toolkit

 5 Steps Employers Can Take to be a Part of the Opioid Epidemic Response.

 This toolkit was developed by the Minnesota Department of Health and the Minnesota Business Partnership (MBP) in a public-private partnership.
 Use the five steps below to prevent and address substance use disorder within your workplace.
 Customize the toolkit materials to fit your needs.
+Listen to the Substance Use Prevention: It's Good for Business webinar for tips on how to use the toolkit and engage businesses.

 1. Change the Conversation